#1.Peramtex Steel Weld Epoxy Glue

 When it comes to the best glue for aluminum, the Peramtex Steel Weld Epoxy Glue is definitely the way to go.
 This is a strong dark grey epoxy adhesive that substitutes for welding.
 Of course, welding is much strong of a bond, but this epoxy glue will do just the right job.
 It is as strong of a bond as any glue will ever get and it sets in just 4 minutes without the need for clamping.

 We also like the fact that it fills in the gap properly and will not shrink, which we can’t say about other brands.
 Also, when it is settled and cured, it can be drilled, sanded, and threaded.
 Overall, it holds up quite well and has a 4500 PSI tensile strength, for those who want to talk numbers.
 It does have an optimal temperature range of -60°F to 300°F.

 #2.J-B Weld Glue For Aluminum 2 Part Epoxy

 Another great option when it comes to the best glue for aluminum is the J-B Weld 2 Part Epoxy For Aluminum.
-It is an easy to use epoxy that works for most surfaces and especially good with metals and aluminum.
-The tensile strength 3860 PSI.
-While it is not as strong of a bond as the Peramtex mentioned above, the trade off is that it has a much wider operating temperature range and can take up to 550 F when cured.
+It is an easy-to-use epoxy that works for most surfaces and is especially good with metals and aluminum.
+The tensile strength is 3860 PSI.
+While it is not as strong of a bond as the Peramtex mentioned above, the trade-off is that it has a much wider operating temperature range and can take up to 550 F when cured.